Nonggirrnga Marawili: Regular painting and critical acclaim

+Bark painting prize winner

-Marawili is a two-time winner of the bark painting prize at the National Aboriginal and Torres Strait Islander Art Awards, winning the award in 2015 for her work Lightning in the Rock (which was subsequently acquired by the National Gallery of Victoria) and again in 2019 for the painting Lightning Strikes.
+Marawili was a two-time winner of the bark painting prize at the National Aboriginal and Torres Strait Islander Art Awards, winning the award in 2015 for her work Lightning in the Rock (which was subsequently acquired by the National Gallery of Victoria) and again in 2019 for the painting Lightning Strikes.
+She also won the Bark Painting Award at the 36th Telstra Awards in 2019, one of the most prestigious honours for Aboriginal artists.
 Marawili is known for distilling "the designs of the Djapu and Madarrpa clans to their essential compositional elements", which is seen through the theme of lightning.
-This theme is associated with the Madarrpa's Lightning Snake, an ancestral snake who uses lightning and thunder to communicate with other ancestral snakes.
+This theme is associated with the Madarrpa's Lightning Snake (also known as Burrut'tji or Mundukul), an ancestral snake who uses lightning and thunder to communicate with other ancestral snakes.

 The barks featured in Marking the Infinite: Contemporary Women Artists from Aboriginal Australia depict lightning, water, fire, and rock, which are key to sacra, or Madarrpa sacred laws; however, she deviates from conventions of traditional painting.
 She once said "The painting that I do is not sacred.
 I can’t steal my father’s [sacred Madarrpa] paintings.
 I just do my own designs from the outside.
 Water.
 Rock.
 Rocks which stand strong, and the waves which run and crash upon the rock.
 The sea spray.
 This is the painting I do...
 But I know the sacred designs".
+In the Yolngu bark tradition, there is a distinction between sacred, secret knowledge and knowledge shared with the public.
+Marawili explained that she "can only talk of the surface part of the story".
 However, since 2015 she has been granted the ability to paint some clan designs that connect the Madarrpa to the estate of Baratjula which was a seasonal camp for Marawili as a child and is associated with ancestral trade with Macassan merchants.

+2019 solo exhibition and book

 In 2019 an exhibition titled Nonggirrnga Marawili: From My Heart and Mind was held at the Art Gallery of New South Wales.
 In his review, Sydney Morning Herald art critic John McDonald considered her "one of the most dynamic Indigenous artists at work today".
 The exhibition was documented in a stand-alone book of the same name.
 In 2020 her work was featured at the Sydney Biennale at the Campbelltown Arts Center and the Museum of Contemporary Art Australia.